ibm-cloud-docs/cloud-object-storage/iam/service-credentials.md

 }
 ```

 You can also use the IBM Cloud CLI to create a new service credential (which is a subset of something called a *service key*).
 This example extracts the credential and writes it to a file where the IBM COS SDKs can automatically source the API key and Service Instance ID.
-First, create the Service Key:
+First, create the Service Key (called `config-example` and associated with a COS instance called `cos-dev-enablement` in this example):

 ```sh
 ic resource service-key-create config-example --instance-name cos-dev-enablement